 Take Advantage of Early Checking:

-Ensure automated compliance verification is conducted throughout the design phases, not just at submission.
+Automated compliance verification should be incorporated across all design stages, not just at submission.
 Early detection encourages design modifications when changes are much less expensive.
-It should also be kept in mind that iterative checks, as models evolve, can help prevent the accumulation of compliance issues.
+Iterative checks, as models evolve, can help prevent the accumulation of compliance issues.

 Conclusion